piotr-jarznicki/JavaScript-Firebase/README.md

 #### :wrench: Restoring deleted tasks back to the active tasks

-Simply click link in the about section of this repository or click here https://piotr-jarznicki.github.io/jfddr1-project-2/ to browse between projects.
+Simply click link in the about section of this repository or go to https://piotr-jarznicki.github.io/JavaScript-Firebase/ to browse between projects.